Beauty Editors Hoard This Fragrance — & Now It's At Ulta Beauty

 Four years later, Somer's products have landed front and center in Ulta Beauty's SPARKED program.
 The initiative, which launched this past summer, highlights indie brands online and in-store while also offering the founders mentorship and support.
 As part of the program's second phase — along with two other brands, Petite 'n Pretty and NALBA — Somer is able to see her visions of greater visibility come true.
 "Our goal was to bring [the brand] to a wider audience, and Ulta Beauty was the right fit both in what they stand for as a beauty destination, supporting women and communities, and this amazing program," she tells Refinery29.

 That meaningful exposure is exactly what Ulta strives for with SPARKED, and this second phase is only the beginning, with much more to come down the line.
-For the retailer, Shelley Haus, Senior Vice President of Merchandising at Ulta Beauty, says it's about more than just adding products to its shelves, but giving brands the platform to shine. "[It's] also to learn more about their amazing founders and stories," Haus says.
+For the retailer, Shelley Haus, Senior Vice President of Brand Marketing at Ulta Beauty, says it's about more than just adding products to its shelves, but giving brands the platform to shine. "[It's] also to learn more about their amazing founders and stories," Haus says.

 While Somer's brand has grown exponentially, stocked in stores and online at places like Birchbox and Anthropologie, SPARKED represents what might be the biggest stepping stone yet.
 "It's extremely important that a retailer like Ulta Beauty not only sees the value in smaller, newer brands, but also knows that customers are interested in discovering a line they may not have heard of before," Somer says.
 "To have this type of platform is invaluable to grow awareness, build a brand, and reach new audiences."